Java

 Using Object for the type seems to work but IT IS SO UNSATISFYING!!!
 But while annoying, it makes sense, right?
 Static typing wants to check all the types at compile time so we don’t have to carry around expensive type information for expensive run-time type checks.
 So what right do we have to expect anything other than Object?

-Well, if we could just get the compiler to generate, on the fly, all the pair classes we need?
+What if we could get the compiler to generate, on the fly, all the pair classes we need?
 We can!

 jshell> class Pair<T, U> {